 professionalism and their openness to collaborate with our institutions.
 We found that we share a commitment to access, diversity and inclusion, social service and research.”

-For 16 years, AASCU’s International Programs division—whose current staff includes Dr. Arlene Jackson, associate vice president of global affairs, and Jody Dixon, program coordinator of global initiatives—has organized presidential missions to create opportunities for faculty and student exchanges and program collaboration between AASCU member institutions and host countries.
+For 16 years, AASCU’s International Programs division—including Dr. Arlene Jackson, associate vice president of global affairs, and Jody Dixon, program coordinator of global initiatives—has organized presidential missions to create opportunities for faculty and student exchanges and program collaboration between AASCU member institutions and host countries.
 Past missions have included trips to Cuba, Morocco, South Africa,

 To prepare for this mission, AASCU’s associate vice president of global affairs, Arlene Jackson, conducted trainings for senior international officers in Argentina.
 Two of Argentina’s national associations of public and private university rectors—Consejo Interuniversitario Nacional